School/College: College of Letters and Science

-- Population processes and policies in different geographical contexts.
-Fertility, mortality, and migration; theories of population growth; urbanization and megacities; refugees; medical and health geographies.
-Prereq: jr st; Geog 110(P) or 115(P).
+- Population processes and policies in different geographical contexts: fertility, mortality, migration, and policies affecting these; population-environment relations; interactions of population and economic development.
+Prereq: jr st; Geog 105(P), 110(P), 114(P), or 140(P).

 - 403 Remote Sensing: Environmental and Land Use Analysis.
 4 cr.
 U/G.

 - Use of aerial photographs and digital imagery in environmental and land use analysis, including urban areas.
 3 hrs lec; 2 hrs lab PC/Windows familiarity recom.
 Prereq: jr st & Geog 215(P); or grad st.

 - Thematic cartography; map communication, design principles, illustration and mapping software.
 3 hrs lec, 2 hrs lab.
 Prereq: jr st & Geog 215(P); or grad st.

 - Various ways feminist geographers have analyzed gender in relation to phenomena such as the body, home, work, the nation, colonization, and globalization.
 Prereq: jr st & one of Geog 105(P) or 110(P) or Wmns 200(P) or 201(P) or equiv; or grad st.

 - Analyzing climatic processes at the microclimate scale.
 Budgets of radiation, energy, water, and momentum at the earth's surface, sensible-latent heat, and soil-plant-atmosphere interactions.
 Prereq: jr st, Geog 120(P) or Atm Sci 100(P) or 240(P), & Geog 310(R); or grad st.